Tokyo Gate Bridge is like a dinosaur?

 Tokyo Gate Bridge opening hours

-• The bridge is closed on the third Tuesday of every month to pedestrians.
+• The bridge is closed to pedestrians on the third Tuesday of every month.
 It is also closed on the first Tuesday in December (or the next day if it is a public holiday).
-It might also be closed if there is bad weather.
+When there is bad weather it might also close.

 Other photo spots near Tokyo Gate Bridge